alane019/timed-javascript-quiz/README.md

 If a question is answered incorrectly, 30 seconds will be removed from the current time limit.

-The quiz ends when the user answers all questions or the time limites reaches zero.
+The quiz ends when the user answers all questions or the quiz time limits reaches zero.

 ## Table of Contents